luminus-framework/luminus/resources/public/md/routes.md

 ```

 Compojure also provides some useful functionality for handling the request maps and the form parameters.
-For example, in the guestbook application we created in the last chapter we saw the following route defined:
+For example, in the guestbook application example we saw the following route defined:

 ```clojure
 (POST "/"  [name message] (save-message name message))
 ```

-This route extracts the name and message form parameters and binds them to variables of the same name.
+This route extracts the name and the message form parameters and binds them to variables of the same name.
 We can now use them as any other declared variable.
 It's also possible to use the regular Clojure destructuring
 inside the route.